CVR-Skidz/CVR-Skidz.github.io/_topics/Content/Statistics.md

 $$

 - Note that \\(\propto\\) means proportional to
-- Note that our posterior $P(H|D)\\) tells us our successes and failures, as this is our data.
+- Note that our posterior \\(p(H\|D)\\) tells us our successes and failures, as this is our data.
 Therefore our prior will be proportional to the same distribution minus the successes and failures.

 $$
 P(H) = P(H)^{a-1} \times (1- P(H))^{\beta-1}